k-hat/Pong/Readme.txt

 This file houses all the code for managing and updating the neural network within a class.
-This includes code that stores learning from past games and provides decisions based on a current game state.
+This includes code that stores learning from past games and provides decisions about what action to take based on a current game state.
 It also has functions that can read from and write the network to a file.

 The neural network itself maps data on the ball's initial angle of bounce, its initial x-velocity, where the player 1 paddle attempted to hit the incoming shot,